 - Price-earnings to growth ratio (PEG)

-Due to specific limitations of P/E ratio, investors also look into price-earnings to growth ratio while distinguishing growth shares in India from a standard equity share.
+Due to specific limitations of the P/E ratio, investors also look into price-earnings to growth ratio while distinguishing growth shares in India from a standard equity share.
 The main Advantage of PEG ratio over P/E ratio is that it takes into account the yearly rise in the total earnings per share of a business.

 A high PEG ratio indicates exceptional performance demonstrated by a business.
 It is a better analysis tool when compared to the price to earnings ratio, as it does not produce misleading results.